wangxingchen2930/machine_learning/DeepLearning/CNN/README.md

 - Average Pooling: Taking the largest element could also take the average pooling
 - Sum Pooling: Sum of all elements in the feature map call as sum pooling

-## Dropout Layer

-A single model can be used to simulate having a large number of different network architectures by randomly dropping out nodes during training.
-This is called dropout and offers a very computationally cheap and remarkably effective regularization method to reduce overfitting and improve generalization error in deep neural networks of all kinds.